torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 Don't sent your report to all of them.
-Send it to the maintainers, which the script calls "supporter:"; additionally CC the most specific mailing list for the code as well as the Linux Kernel Mailing List (LKML).
+Send it to the maintainers, which the script calls "supporter:"; additionally CC the most specific mailing list for the code as well as the GNU/Linux Kernel Mailing List (LKML).
 In this case you thus would need to send the report to 'Some Human <shuman@example.com>' with 'ath10k@lists.infradead.org' and 'linux-kernel@vger.kernel.org' in CC.

-Note: in case you cloned the Linux sources with git you might want to call ``get_maintainer.pl`` a second time with ``--git``.
+Note: in case you cloned the GNU/Linux sources with git you might want to call ``get_maintainer.pl`` a second time with ``--git``.
 The script then will look at the commit history to find which people recently worked on the code in question, as they might be able to help.
 But use these results with care, as it